sugarlabs/musicblocks/documentation/README.md

 <img
 src='https://rawgithub.com/walterbender/musicblocks/master/header-icons/play-button.svg'
-height="36"</img> You can playback the notes in the Graphical-notation Matrix by clicking on the Play button.
+height="36"</img> You can playback the notes in the Pitch-time Matrix by clicking on the Play button.

 <img
 src='https://rawgithub.com/walterbender/musicblocks/master/header-icons/export-chunk.svg'
-height="36"</img> Use the Save button to create a stack of blocks that will recreate the "chunk of notes" you've created in your working Graphical-notation Matrix.
+height="36"</img> Use the Save button to create a stack of blocks that will recreate the "chunk of notes" you've created in your working Pitch-time Matrix.
 This new stack, labeled as "chunk" by default, is now a script of actions under control of your program.
 You may now manipulate the notes within the chunk clamp much in the same ways you would for Turtle Blocks software -- you may also integrate